 Giant’s Causeway is a UNESCO World Heritage Site and is managed by the UK’s National Trust system.
 The park’s name comes from the huge basalt rocks formed by ancient volcanic eruptions that are thought to look like giants’ footprints.
 These rocks create a natural playground that’s great for kids to climb on in a beautiful setting along the coast.
 There’s also a paved path leading down to the rocks.
 You can easily take a stroller if you’re visiting Giant’s Causeway with young children.

 Families visiting Giant’s Causeway can learn more at the Giant’s Causeway Visitor’s Center.
 Although there’s a charge for parking and entrance into the visitor’s center, admission into Giant’s Causeway itself is free.

 Giant’s Causeway is located in County Antrim along the north coast of Ireland.
 Bushmills and Cushendall are both great family-friendly towns to stay in when exploring the Causeway Coast.
-If you’re coming from Belfast, Giant’s Causeway is about 60 miles north and a beautiful drive.
+If you’re coming from Belfast, Giant’s Causeway is about 60 miles north and a beautiful drive, and it’s a great addition to all of the things to do in Belfast.
 Amanda of Toddling Traveler

 Göreme National Park, Turkey